Cindy Kimberly Turns Heads In High-Waisted Denim & Minuscule White Crop Top

 Cindy Kimberly is setting fire to social media with her most recent share.

 As those who follow the black-haired beauty on Instagram know, Kimberly’s fame skyrocketed a few years ago after Justin Bieber posted a photo of her on his Instagram page and asked fans who she was.
-This, of course, was before he was married to model Hailey Baldwin — but needless to say, it definitely put Cindy on the map.
+This, of course, was before he was married to model Hailey Baldwin.
+However, needless to say, it definitely put Cindy on the map.
 Now, the model boasts a following of over 5.8 million and that figure continues to climb by the day.

-In the most recent post that was shared for her loyal fans, Kimberly sizzles in two side-by-side shots.
+In the most recent post that was shared with her loyal fans, Kimberly sizzles in two side-by-side shots.
 In the photo on the left, Cindy looks off into the distance, wearing her long, dark locks down and straight.
-She dons a gorgeous face of makeup that includes eyeliner, mascara, blush, highlighter, and vibrant red lipstick.
+She wears a gorgeous face of makeup that includes eyeliner, mascara, blush, highlighter, and vibrant red lipstick.
 The model puts her amazing figure on display in a pair of high-waisted light wash jeans and a tiny white crop top.

 For the photo op, Cindy’s taut tummy takes center stage while she completes the look with a snakeskin purse slung over her shoulder.
 In the image on the right, the model is clad in the same outfit and strikes a slightly different pose.
 Since her post went live, it’s earned the stunner a ton of attention from her fans, racking up over 390,000 likes in addition to 1,000-plus comments.